DemmyDemon/paradise-menu/README.md

 Don't worry.
 With just a tiny bit of experience with [OpenIV](http://openiv.com/), you can make a different skin for it and put your own logo there.
 It's fine.
 I won't even cry.
 That island is the logo of the server I wrote this for, [Swedish Paradise](http://gta.z0rz.net/).
 Just bust open the included YTD to see what parts you'll need.
-This whole thing is MIT licensed, so you can even derive your own graphics for mine.
+This whole thing is MIT licensed, so you can even derive your own graphics from mine.
 Stick to the license and I swear I won't hunt you down with an angry ferret.

 ## Where do I begin? ##